paulobtn/cli-bookmarker/README.md

 # cli-bookmarker
-A very simple cli bookmarker made with shell script that allows assignment of different URLs patterns for different launchers.
+A very simple cli bookmarker made with shell script that allows fuzzy searching and assignment of different URLs patterns for different launchers.

 ## Instalation